Interleukin 13

+Interleukin 13 (IL-13) and its relative interleukin-4 are signalling proteins of the adaptive immune systems of vertebrates.
+They are immunoregulatory cytokines belonging to the type 2 cytokine family, primarily produced by activated T helper 2 (Th2) cells, as well as innate lymphoid cells type 2 (ILC2s), natural killer T cell, mast cells, basophils, eosinophils and nuocytes during type 2 immune responses.
+Type 2 immune responses are essential for defense against large extracellular parasites like helminths, by promoting B-cell maturation, immunoglobulin E (IgE) class switching, eosinophil recruitment, mucus production, and alternative (M2) macrophage polarization that suppresses excessive inflammation and supports tissue repair.
+Interleukin-13 is a central regulator in IgE synthesis, goblet cell hyperplasia, mucus hypersecretion, airway hyperresponsiveness, fibrosis and chitinase up-regulation.
+It is a mediator of allergic inflammation and different diseases including asthma, and atopic dermatitis.

+Structure

-Interleukin 13 (IL-13) is a protein that in humans is encoded by the IL13 gene.
+The human IL-13is encoded by the IL13 gene.
 IL-13 was first cloned in 1993 and is located on chromosome 5q31.1 with a length of 1.4kb.
 It has a mass of 13 kDa and folds into 4 alpha helical bundles.
 The secondary structural features of IL-13 are similar to that of Interleukin 4 (IL-4); however it only has 25% sequence identity to IL-4 and is capable of IL-4 independent signaling.
-IL-13 is a cytokine secreted by T helper type 2 (Th2) cells, CD4 cells, natural killer T cell, mast cells, basophils, eosinophils and nuocytes.
-Interleukin-13 is a central regulator in IgE synthesis, goblet cell hyperplasia, mucus hypersecretion, airway hyperresponsiveness, fibrosis and chitinase up-regulation.
-It is a mediator of allergic inflammation and different diseases including asthma, and atopic dermatitis.

 Functions

 IL-13 has effects on immune cells that are similar to those of the closely related cytokine IL-4.

 However, IL-13 is suspected to be the central mediator of the physiologic changes induced by allergic inflammation in many tissues.

 Although IL-13 is associated primarily with the induction of airway disease, it also has anti-inflammatory properties.
 IL-13 induces a class of protein-degrading enzymes, known as matrix metalloproteinases (MMPs), in the airways.
-These enzymes are required to induce aggression of parenchymal inflammatory cells into the airway lumen, where they are then cleared.
+These enzymes are required to induce ingression of parenchymal inflammatory cells into the airway lumen, where they are then cleared.
 Among other factors, IL-13 induces these MMPs as part of a mechanism that protects against excessive allergic inflammation that predisposes to asphyxiation.

 IL-13 is known to induce changes in hematopoietic cells, but these effects are probably less important than that of IL-4.
 Furthermore, IL-13 can induce immunoglobulin E (IgE) secretion from activated human B cells.
 Deletion of IL-13 from mice does not markedly affect either Th2 cell development or antigen-specific IgE responses induced by potent allergens.
 In comparison, deletion of IL-4 deactivates these responses.
 Thus, rather than a lymphoid cytokine, IL-13 acts more prominently as a molecular bridge linking allergic inflammatory cell to the non-immune cells in contact with them, thereby altering physiological function.